Kazualov/endoscopy_tool/docs/reports/transition-report.md

 ### Is the customer using the product?
 > The customer has tested the product weekly and reviewed its functionality.
-  However, they are not the main user—the primary user will be their colleague, a doctor.
+  However, he is not the main user—the primary user will be his colleague, a doctor.
   Since the product is related to medicine, it must be fully completed before being used.
   Until then, preliminary use is limited, as an incomplete product would not be sufficiently useful or safe.